Gilmore-Bykovskyi Lab

 Social impact and belonging are central to the missions of UW Health and the UW School of Medicine and Public Health in meeting the health needs of the people of Wisconsin and beyond through excellence in education, research, patient care, and service.

-We are actively working to create a culture of belonging so all team members feel valued and respected, ensure patients have access to remarkable health care that is respectful of each individual’s experience and needs, and improve health outcomes for all of our communities through social impact.
-To this end, our research efforts endeavor to identify and address social and structural drivers of inequities in health care.
+We are actively working to create a culture of belonging so all team members feel valued and respected, ensure patients have access to remarkable health care that is respectful of every person’s experience and needs, and improve health outcomes for all communities through social impact.
+To this end, our research efforts endeavor to identify and address the social and structural drivers that lead to differences in health outcomes.

 Laboratory Highlights